-The bulk of the commercial loan portfolio is fully secured by real estate mortgage, assignment of deposits and suretyship agreements while auto loans are secured by chattel mortgage, among others.
+The bulk of the commercial loan portfolio is fully secured by real estate mortgages, assignment of deposits and suretyship agreements while auto loans are secured by chattel mortgages, among others.
 Available cash and assets are more than sufficient to cover short and long-term obligations.
 The Bank maintains a conservative policy leaning towards a strong liquidity position.

-Risk from market, liquidity and credit considerations are constantly monitored by Management and Board of Directors.
-This is supported by prudent approval of limits, established procedures, careful day-to-day management to ensure compliance with check-balance and transparency.
+Risk from market, liquidity and credit considerations, among others, are constantly being monitored by the Management and the Board and supported by prudent approval of limits, established procedures and careful day-to-day management to ensure compliance with policies on checks and balances and transparency.